shrix1/linktree/README.md

 # linktree

-linktree and a simple game inside it.
+linktree for my socials and a simple game inside it.
 ## Check it out: https://shrilinktree.netlify.app/